List Your Pet-Friendly Property or Business REGISTER FREE

 Wednesday, 08 October 2025

-As a veterinarian, I’m constantly reminded how unpredictable dogs (and all animals including humans) can be.
-In my experience which aligns with evidence-based research, a well-socialised dog tends to have better mental health than one that missed pivotal experiences as a puppy, bred in a puppy farm, or exposed to early-life trauma.
-Interestingly, the same Nature versus Nurture debate we see in humans applies to dogs as well.
+As a veterinarian, I’m constantly reminded how unpredictable animals can be.
+In my experience a well-socialised dog tends to have better mental health than one that missed pivotal experiences as a puppy or exposed to life-changing trauma.
+I often meet siblings who have had the same parents, same beginning to life, same guardianship and environment, and still, one individual will be calm with no aggressivity noted at all, while it's sibling will be highly anxious and needs to be muzzled.
+These can be breeds from Dachshunds, Schnauzers, or Cavoodles to Amstaffs, Kelpies, or Labradors.
+It highlights to me that there are so many factors that influence behaviour, and this example anecdotally confirms that breed genetics only plays a small role.
+Interestingly, the same Nature versus Nurture debate we see in humans applies to dogs (and other animals) as well.

 Attacks are more strongly influenced by socialisation, training, environment, health, and guardian behaviour than by breed alone.